 - Provide feedback to the learner immediately after the assessment.
 Be sure to keep it simple and direct.
-Focus on what the learner is doing well and areas that can be improved. - Give the feedback orally as CLB 1L and 2L learners may not have sufficient literacy skills to read the assessment tool or written comments.
+Focus on what the learner is doing well and areas that can be improved. - Give the feedback orally as learners at these levels may not have sufficient literacy skills to read the assessment tool or written comments.

-Prompt Picture Cards: CLB 1L
+Prompt Picture Cards: CLB 2